buricco/pcdos/readme.txt

   Some enhancements over both are also on the wishlist/to-do list.

   A major reworking of FDISK is on the to-do list.

+  If we do not get a drop of DOS 5, the next things to look at are the DIR and VER commands, FORMAT /Q and /U, and support for loading DOS high.
+That ought to bring us very close to 5.0 functionality.